Smallpox vaccine: Early vaccination

 In 1804 the Balmis Expedition, an official Spanish mission commanded by Francisco Javier de Balmis, sailed to spread the vaccine throughout the Spanish Empire, first to the Canary Islands and on to Spanish Central America.
 While his deputy, José Salvany, took vaccine to the west and east coasts of Spanish South America, Balmis sailed to Manila in the Philippines and on to Canton and Macao on the Chinese coast.
 He returned to Spain in 1806.
 The vaccine was not carried in the form of flasks, but in the form of 22 orphaned boys, who were 'carriers' of the live cowpox virus.
 After arrival, "other Spanish governors and doctors used enslaved girls to move the virus between islands, using lymph fluid harvested from them to inoculate their local populations".

+Napoleon was an early proponent of smallpox vaccination and ordered that army recruits be given the vaccine.
+Additionally a vaccination program was created for the French Army and his Imperial Guard.
+In 1811 he had his son, Napoleon II, vaccinated after his birth.
+By 1815 about half of French children were vaccinated and by the end of the Napoleonic Empire smallpox deaths accounted for 1.8% of deaths, as opposed to the 4.8% of deaths it accounted for at the time of the French Revolution.

-The first state to introduce compulsory vaccinations was the Principality of Lucca and Piombino on September 25, 1806.
-On August 26, 1807, Bavaria introduced a similar measure.
+On March 26, 1806, the Swiss canton Thurgau became the first state in the world to introduce compulsory smallpox vaccinations, by order of the cantonal councillor Jakob Christoph Scherb.
+Half a year later, Elisa Bonaparte issued a corresponding order for her Principality of Lucca and Piombino on 25 December 1806.
+On 26 August 1807, Bavaria introduced a similar measure.
 Baden followed in 1809, Prussia in 1815, Württemberg in 1818, Sweden in 1816, England in 1867 and the German Empire in 1874 through the Reichs Vaccination Act.
 In Lutheran Sweden, the Protestant clergy played a pioneering role in voluntary smallpox vaccination as early as 1800.
 The first vaccination was carried out in Liechtenstein in 1801, and from 1812 it was mandatory to vaccinate.